NimaShafie/nimashafie/README.md

 ## Hi there 👋

-### Projects:
+### School Project List:

-### - [ ] Senior school project - A web-based set of tools and utilities for CSUN students and advisors to effectively plan and explore classes, schedules, professors, and majors provided by the university: <a href="https://github.com/kyeou/CSUN-Dashboard" target="_blank">CSUN-Dashboard</a>
+### Senior school project - A web-based set of tools and utilities for CSUN students and advisors to effectively plan and explore classes, schedules, professors, and majors provided by the university: <a href="https://github.com/kyeou/CSUN-Dashboard" target="_blank">CSUN-Dashboard</a>

-### - [x] Junior school project - A mobile android game my group members and I made on Unity: <a href="https://play.google.com/store/apps/details?id=com.TJANA.HeroEscape" target="_blank">HeroEscape</a>
+### Senior school project - Machine Learning & Data Mining project used to predict national park booking dates: <a href="https://github.com/NimaShafie/NPS-Order-Date-Predictions" target="_blank">NPS Predictions</a>

-### - [x] Machine Learning & Data Mining project used to predict national park booking dates: <a href="https://github.com/NimaShafie/NPS-Order-Date-Predictions" target="_blank">NPS Predictions</a>
+### Junior school project - A mobile android game my group members and I made on Unity: <a href="https://play.google.com/store/apps/details?id=com.TJANA.HeroEscape" target="_blank">HeroEscape</a>

-- 🔭 I’m currently working on - Class projects at CSUN
+- 🔭 I’m currently working on - Class projects at <a href="https://www.csun.edu/" target="_blank">CSUN</a>
 - 🌱 I’m currently learning - Python & PyTest
 - 👯 I’m looking to collaborate on - Backend/Fullstack Work
 - 😄 Pronouns: He/Him